maueroats/teaching--2020-2021/content/future/ap-placement.md

 description: "Something to demonstrate that you know how to program."
 ---

+If you have already taken Intermediate Computer Science, there is no need to take a placement test.
+See the [AP Preparation]({{% relref "ap-prep" %}}) page for the skills you should have acquired.

-You should only take AP computer science if you have some significant programming experience.
+You should only take AP computer science without Intermediate CS if you have some significant programming experience.

 Write these functions and send them to doc mo (amauer-oats@cps.edu):